keptn/keptn.github.io/content/docs/0.16.x/integrations/custom_integration/index.md

 In this form, you can provide the information for the task subscription:

-* *Task*: The task the integration should be fired on (e.g., `test` or `deployment`)
+* *Task*: The task on which the integration should be fired (e.g., `test` or `deployment`)
 * *Task suffix*: The state of the task when the integration should be fired; select one of: `triggered`, `started`, of `finished`
 * *Filter*: To restrict your integration to certain stages and services you can specify those using filters.

 *Note:* multiple subscriptions can be added for the same service.

-Keptn stores this subscriptions information also if the integration is not running.
+Keptn stores this subscriptions information even if the integration is not running.
-By default, Keptn will still keep this information for 48h after the last contact with the integration.
+By default, Keptn keeps this information for 48h after the last contact with the integration.
 This value can be configured using the [Advanced Install](../../operate/advanced_install_options/) option `shipyardController.config.uniformIntegrationTTL`.

 ### Send a started event

-After receiving a `triggered` event for a particular task, your *Keptn-service* has to inform Keptn by sending an event of the type:
+After receiving a `triggered` event for a particular task, your *Keptn-service* must inform Keptn by sending an event of the type:

 - `sh.keptn.event.[task].started`